 Gyrax’s eyes don’t leave mine.
 I get the sense that he knows what I’m thinking.
 My suspicions are confirmed when he says, “You’re learning, Jon.”

 “Just leveled up.”
 I throw him a grin.
 “Gimme a perk and some extra hit points.”

 My former dog rolls his eyes.
 “I never understood how a glowing screen could hold your interest.”

 “Show some respect,” I say mock-seriously.
-“Without video games, I wouldn’t have a context for a fantasy-world life.
+“Without video games, I would have no context for a fantasy-world life.
 I’d cower and hide instead of learning skills and looking for items.”
 I draw my dagger, slash the air, then make it disappear with a sleight-of-hand twist.
 “See?
 I’m probably like a fourth-level fighter/thief.”